 - Close the dialogs.

 - For more information about Report Outputs and configuring your Bill of Materials, see Report Outputs

 - For more detailed information about generating a custom Bill of Materials, see Generating a Custom Bill of Materials.

 Congratulations!
 You have completed the PCB design process.

-This tutorial has introduced you to just some of the powerful features of Altium Designer.
-We've captured a schematic and designed and routed a PCB, but we've only just scratched the surface of the design power provided by Altium Designer.
-Once you start exploring Altium Designer, you will find a wealth of features to make your design life easier.
+This tutorial has introduced you to just some of the powerful features of your Altium electronic design software.
+We've captured a schematic and designed and routed a PCB, but we've only just scratched the surface of the design power available to you.
+Once you start exploring, you will find a wealth of features to make your design life easier.

 To demonstrate the capabilities of the software, a number of example files are included.
-You can open these examples in the normal way by selecting File » Open Project from the menus and then navigating to the Examples folder of your Altium Designer installation.
-As well as the board design examples in this folder, there are a number of sub-folders with examples that demonstrate specific features of Altium Designer.
+You can open these examples in the normal way by selecting File » Open Project from the menus and then navigating to the Examples folder of your software installation.